lizlove/crossing-tones/README.md

 - $color5: rgba(252, 171, 64, 1);

-## ↪️ Next:
+## ↪️ Next

 - Image Src Package fix
-- Change landing page E.T.
-- Landing page: Make a hero for the landing page.
-Use first sentence of the mission statement.
 - Move down the power hour
-- Projects => "Collections"
 - P will get images and Sugiyama copy for that page
 - Events: Add an intro of what the power hour is on the event pages and remove it from landing. (maybe another hero?)
 - instagram icon
 - Newsletter signup on navbar

-## ⚠️ I need from y'all:
+## ⚠️ I need from y'all

 - Newsletter signup link (mailchimp?).
 - Support button link (paypal?).
 - Zoom links for the events.
 - Email to send the contact form too.
 - More for the Sugiyama page.

+## ✅ Done

+- Change landing page E.T.
+- Projects => "Collections"
+- Landing page: Make a hero for the landing page.
+Use first sentence of the mission statement.